nnseva/django-taggit-bulk/README.md

 # Django Taggit Bulk

-The [Django Taggit Bulk](https://github.com/nnseva/django-taggit-bulk) package provides an admin action to tag or untag selected instances from the admin model instance list page.
+The [Django Taggit Bulk](https://github.com/nnseva/django-taggit-bulk) package provides an admin action to tag or untag selected instances from the model admin list page.

 ## Installation